dinfuehr/dinfuehr-hugo/content/blog/aarch64-immediate.md

 [v8](https://github.com/v8/v8/blob/master/src/arm64/macro-assembler-arm64.cc#L164) for example really determines whether it is more beneficial (this means less instructions) to encode an immediate via `movn` or `movz`.

-The last encoding format in the logical immediate instruction class is the most complicated and non-intuitive (at least for me).
+The last encoding format is the logical immediate instruction class is the most complicated and non-intuitive (at least for me).
 This is the definition from the ARM Reference Manual:

 > The logical immediate instructions accept a bitmask immediate bimm32 or bimm64.